turingschool/lesson_plans/ruby_04-apis_and_scalability/installing_ember.markdown

 ember new wowowow
 ```

-If all is well, this should look familiar to you Ember CLI will create some folders and install some dependencies on your behalf.
+If all is well, this should look familiar to you.
+Ember CLI will create some folders and install some dependencies on your behalf.
 You're new project should be in the `wowowow` directory. `cd` in and give it a whirl with `ember server`.
 Your server should be working on port 4200.

 Great.